 - The ability to carry out activities of daily living

-The assessment aims to gather as much information as possible to help the physiotherapist identify areas that need improvement, and determine how this can be achieved.
-This information is used to develop a carefully crafted plan of treatment and exercise activities most effective for that particular child.
+The assessment aims to help the physiotherapist identify areas that need improvement.
+They can then decide how this can be achieved.
+This information is used to develop a plan of treatment and exercise activities most effective for that particular child.

-Attention is also given to ensure that all activities are safe, as well as stimulating and fun, to sustain engagement and motivation throughout the programme.
+Attention is also given to ensure that all activities are safe, as well as stimulating and fun.
+This helps to sustain engagement and motivation throughout the programme.

 Where Can Children Have Physiotherapy?

 Paediatric physiotherapists work with children privately, or through the NHS, in many different settings.
 These may include the child’s home, nursery or school.
-However, some children may have needs that require their physiotherapy to be carried out in a clinic or hospital.
+Some children may need their physiotherapy carried out in a clinic or hospital.

-As with adults, physiotherapy with children involves the use of a wide variety of different activities, ranging from isolated exercises to negotiating obstacles while walking to ball exercises, climbing, swimming and more.
+As with adults, physiotherapy with children involves a wide variety of different activities.
+This ranges from isolated exercises to negotiating obstacles to ball exercises, climbing, swimming and more.

-These activities, which are all tailored to the child’s specific needs and therapy goals, fall into five main categories:
+These activities, tailored to the child’s specific needs and therapy goals, fall into five main categories: